 The Ambient Occlusion shader computes how much the hemisphere above the shading point is occluded.
 This can be used for procedural texturing, for example to add weathering effects to corners only.

 For Cycles, this is an expensive shader and can slow down render significantly.
-If render time is a concern, using Pointiness from the Geometry node or baking Ambient Occlusion will render faster.
+If render time is a concern, using Pointiness from the Geometry node or baking Ambient Occlusion will result in faster renders.

 Tint for AO output color.